-To be eligible for the ADAPT-Certified Functional Health Coach (A-CFHC) certification, including certificate of course completion, you will need to complete all required coursework within the 12-month course schedule.
-You will have an additional 6 months to complete the coaching log of 25 practice sessions for the A-CFHC certification beyond the end of the 12-month course.
+To be eligible for the ADAPT-Certified Functional Health Coach (A-CFHC) certification, including a certificate of course completion, you will need to complete all required coursework within the 12-month course schedule.
+You will have an additional six months to complete the coaching log of 25 practice sessions for the A-CFHC certification beyond the end of the 12-month course.

 You will also have access to all the online course materials for your reference for an additional 12 months beyond the 12-month course calendar, but live support will end after course completion or the first 12 months.

 Yes!
 Not to worry.
 We understand that sometimes you may have a scheduling conflict.
 We record all the live sessions, and you’ll have access to them later.

 However, please be aware that in order to get certified there are some live attendance requirements.
 You must attend a certain percentage of live events, in real time.
 For more information on this, please contact one of our Enrollment Advisors.

 Ordering and interpreting lab tests would be considered diagnosing a disease, which is outside of the scope of practice of a health coach—unless you have an existing license (e.g., MD, NP, etc.) that enables you to do this.
 Please see this article for a thorough discussion of this topic.

 We understand and applaud the interest that healthcare practitioners have in also becoming better coaches.
 While you do automatically qualify and get preferential consideration in filling the limited spots for this enrollment, we do not currently offer any discounts for the 12-month program.